auth0-lab/auth0-hono/README.md

-# Hono OpenID Connect Middleware
+# Hono Auth0 Middleware

-An OpenID Connect (OIDC) authentication middleware for [Hono](https://hono.dev) web framework.
-Built on top of [openid-client](https://www.npmjs.com/package/openid-client), this package provides a simple way to secure your Hono applications using standard OIDC authentication flows.
+An Auth0 authentication middleware for [Hono](https://hono.dev) web framework.
+Built on top of the official [Auth0 SDK](https://www.npmjs.com/package/@auth0/auth0-server-js), this package provides a simple way to secure your Hono applications using Auth0 authentication.

-This middleware enables seamless integration with OpenID Connect providers like Auth0, Okta, Google, and others with minimal configuration.
-It draws inspiration from [express-openid-connect](https://github.com/auth0/express-openid-connect), though its configuration and session cookie implementation are not compatible.

 ## Installation